ohjelmistokehitys/dockerfile-exercise/readme.md

 ```

 > [!NOTE]
-> The first time you install the dependencies in the build phase, it can take a long time.
+> The first time you install the dependencies in the build phase, it can take a very long time.
 However, [Docker caches the layers of the image](https://docs.docker.com/build/cache/), so subsequent builds will be faster.
 It is a good practice to organize the instructions in the Dockerfile so that the layers that change less frequently or are slower to execute are placed earlier in the file.

-## Running the containerized application
+## Step 3: Running the containerized application

 Once the image is built, you can run the application in a container.
 As the app is a web application, you will need to expose the port on which the application is running.
 By default, Sanuli runs on port 8080, so you will need to map that port to a port on your host system.
 To do this, run the following command in the terminal: